Terms & Conditions

 2. Prizes

-- The winning work will become part of the permanent collection of the Mandorla Centre for Inner Peace Inc, and is kept in trust at the New Norcia Museum and Art Gallery, WA.
+- The winning work will become part of the permanent collection of the Mandorla Centre for Inner Peace Inc, and is kept in trust at the Mandorla Art Gallery at New Norcia, WA.

 - The $30,000 prize money includes Mandorla’s acquisition of the work.

-- In addition to the major acquisitive award, there will be three non-acquisitive prizes:
+- In addition to the major acquisitive award, there will be four non-acquisitive prizes:

-$2,000 People’s Choice Prize (provided by Benedictine Community) - The 2024 Mandorla Art Award will also award the New Norcia Artist Residency Prize.
-This is a 1-month residency awarded to an artist to create new work at the New Norcia Museum and Art Gallery on the site of the New Norcia Benedictine Monastery.
+$2,000 People’s Choice Prize, provided by the Benedictine Community - Open to all finalist who elect to enter this prize category is the New Norcia Artist Residency Prize.
+This is a 1-month residency awarded to an artist to create new work at the Old Trading Post Artist Studio, on the site of the New Norcia Benedictine Monastery.
 It includes a $10,000 fee towards all travel and residency costs, as well as accommodation, studio space and meals.

 3. Entry Requirements and Details